felixrieseberg/peer-review-bot/README.md

 * `mergeOnReview` (default: false) If set to true, the bot will automatically merge a PR as soon as it consideres it revieweed
 * `pullRequestsStatus` (default: open) Status of the pull requests to consider.
 Options are: all|open|closed
 * `oauth2token` If set, we'll use an OAuth token instead of the username/password combination to authenticate the bot
+* `excludeLabels` If set, the bot will automatically ignore PRs with those labels (format: `no-review i-hate-reviews`)

 #### Installation
 A small number of things is needed to get the bot started: